 Alabama workers’ compensation insurance

 Workers' compensation insurance covers the cost of work-related injuries.
-It's required for all Alabama businesses that have employees.
+It's required for Alabama businesses that have five or more employees.

-Who needs insurance, according to Alabama workers’ compensation law?
+Who needs workers’ compensation insurance in Alabama?

 All full-time or part-time employees are considered an “employee,” as are the officers of a corporation or S corp, or the associated members of a limited liability company (LLC).